hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 turning that on its head, that push model into a pull model.
 And that's what the answer will Pole command does with danceable pull.
 On the other hand, we still have our manage nodes.

+Ansible works by connecting to your nodes and pushing out small programs, called "Ansible modules" to them.
+These programs are written to be resource models of the desired state of the system.
+Ansible then executes these modules (over SSH by default), and removes them when finished.

+Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.
+Typically you'll work with your favorite terminal program, a text editor, and probably a version control system to keep track of changes to your content.

 ## [Basic Concepts](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html)